Ibrahimsalman01/The-book-project/README.md

 ## What is it?

-The Book Project offers books to read on the fly without needing to download anything!
+The Book Project offers books to read on the fly without needing to download any books onto your device!

 ## How much does the app cost?